 “When you combine the business analytics and supply chain, it’s going to require extensive expertise and understanding new product development,” said Cavanaugh.
 “These products are going to require people who understand what they are, what they do and why they do it.
 When you put them all together, that BASE program just nailed my idea of what the future is going to look like.
 The exponential growth of technologies is going to need people who understand how technology improves business efficiencies.”

-Barry Babin, executive director of the BASE program, Academy of Marketing Science chair of the Department of Marketing and Morris Lewis Professor, said he is grateful for the Cavanaughs’ support of the initiative.
+Barry Babin, executive director of the BASE program, executive director of the Academy of Marketing Science, chair of the UM Department of Marketing and Morris Lewis Professor of Marketing, said he is grateful for the Cavanaughs’ support of the initiative.

 “The fact that the Cavanaughs recognize the potential of the BASE initiative to engage students with industry leaders in sales, business analytics and supply-chain management affirms the intentions of the BASE: to make sure Ole Miss remains on the cutting edge in providing a relevant foundation to our students, allowing them to hit the ground running in building productive and rewarding careers,” he said.